RC-3222/task-78567454/README.md

 ```
 ...or by any other available means.

-2. Open it in your code editor.
+2. Open it in your code editor (or a terminal).
 3. Run `npm install` to install all the dependencies.
 4. Start the dev server by running `npm run dev` and then you should be able to see the app in your browser at `localhost:9000`